SouthGreenPlatform/training_reproducible_research/docs/pages/containers/containers-3-building-images.md

 Here we use the new instruction `ENV`.
 The first command adds `conda` to the path, so we can write `conda install` instead of `/usr/miniconda3/bin/conda install`.
-The next two commands set an UTF-8 character encoding so that we can use weird characters (and a bunch of other things).
+The next two commands set a UTF-8 character encoding so that we can use weird characters (and a bunch of other things).

 ```no-highlight